In my opinion, there’s nothing better than a road trip. And a road trip in Southern Spain is full of potential for adventures!

 Why choose Blacksheep?

-The best part is that the campervans come with everything you need for life on the road!
+The best part is that the campervans come with everything you need for life on the road making it one of the best ways to travel in Spain!
 This includes camp stoves, bed, kitchen utensils and enough water to get you started.

-The below itinerary is great if you’re planning to spend a couple of weeks in southern Spain.
-It can be lengthened by adding in a few days for beach relaxation (perhaps around Almuñécar), or shortened by removing a few hiking days.
+Below, I’ve picked out some of the top places to visit in Southern Spain.
+It’s a great Spain trip itinerary if you’re planning to spend 2 weeks in Spain and wondering where to go in Spain.
+It can be lengthened by adding in a few days for beach relaxation (perhaps around Almuñécar) or shortened by removing a few hiking days if you only have one week in Spain.

 Getting to Málaga

-Black Sheep have an office in Málaga which is easy to get to from the airport since it’s right next to the Málaga Costa del Sol airport.
+Black Sheep has an office in Málaga which is easy to get to from the airport since it’s right next to the Málaga Costa del Sol airport.

 Flights to Málaga run very frequently and you can often get return tickets for under £100.
 Bargain!